Tsugaru Expressway: Ajigasawa section

 About 13 km further west along National Route 101 in Ajigasawa, a 3.4 km section of the expressway was partially completed in 2016 and expanded in 2019.
 Its eastern end lies just outside of Ajigasawa in Tsugaru at an intersection with Route 101.
 The expressway segment has a single junction with Aomori Prefecture Route 31 and a crossing over the Narusawa River before it meets its end at Route 101 once more.

 History

-On 8 August 1989, planning began on the route from the Namioka bypass to Goshogawawra.
+On 8 August 1989, planning began on the route from the Namioka bypass to Goshogawara.
 Construction began on the expressway in 1994.
 The first section of the expressway opened to traffic between Goshogawara-higashi and the Namioka bypass in 2002.
 Another section of the expressway opened to traffic between Goshogawara-higashi and Goshogawara-kita on 14 December 2007.
 The third section of the expressway opened to traffic between Goshogawara-kita and Tsugaru Kashiwa on 3 November 2014.
 On 17 March 2015 the maximum speed was increased to 70 km/h.
 On 30 July 2016 the Ajigasawa section opened to traffic with a temporary at-grade junction with Melon Road.
 This junction was replaced with a bridge on 26 March 2019 and the section was extended east to end at a junction with National Route 101.